Memorable Manitobans: John Godfrey Sullivan (1863-1938)

 Following his retirement from the CPR in 1918, he worked as a consulting engineer in partnership with Theodore Kipp and William G. Chace until 1928, during which time he served as Chair of the Sullivan Drainage Commission (1919-1921).
 He was a Winnipeg city alderman from 1920 to 1927.
-In recognition of noteworthy contributions to the field of engineering, he was given an honorary doctorate by the University of Manitoba (1937) and was awarded the Sir John Kennedy Gold Medal by the Engineering Institute of Canada (1937).
+In recognition of noteworthy contributions to the field of engineering, he was given an honorary doctorate by the University of Manitoba (1937), the first engineer to receive an honorary degree from the University, and was awarded the Sir John Kennedy Gold Medal by the Engineering Institute of Canada (1937).

 He and wife Sarah Ann Sullivan (1866-1933) had four children: Paul L. Sullivan, Mary Sullivan (wife of K. L. Puestow), Dorothy Sullivan (wife of John R. Lindsay), and John T. Sullivan.
 He was a member of the Manitoba Club and the St. Charles Country Club.